 Through education via schools and the media, it is great to see the youth of today making the connection between protection of the environment, the protection of animals and the food we eat.

-I have been the secretary for NZVS for many years and have also worked in the Auckland Centre.
+I have been the secretary for NZVS for many years and have also worked in the National Office.
 I am passionate about the NZ Vegetarian Society and it being the authority on vegetarian living.
 I have been a vegetarian for over 30 years and believe that setting an example in this way, no matter how small, is enough to make a positive difference to somebody!

 Vegetarianism has been a way of life for me since birth.
 I find the thought of eating any part of an animal abhorrent.
 Over the 30+ years I have been on the NZVS committee, I have performed the duties of Treasurer and Vice President.
 In addition I also look after the membership system.